 5 Easy Steps To Buying Your First Stock

-We grew up in a world where school teaches you a lot of things, except how to invest.
+We grew up in a world where school teaches you many things, except how to invest.

-Don’t get me wrong, you should still treat yourself, just be aware of your long term financial plans and don’t jeopardize them.
-So, let’s get started.
+Don't get me wrong; you should still treat yourself, just be aware of your long-term financial plans, and won't jeopardize them.
+So, let's get started.

 Step number one:

-If you don’t have a 401K then don’t worry, all you need is a little cash to get started and a free spirit.
 Whether you have a 401K or not, stocks are also a good option.
-So, feel free to sign up with any of the services mentioned above and get ready to make your first stock purchase!
+So, feel free to sign up with any of the above services and get ready to make your first stock purchase!
+If you don’t have a 401K, don’t worry; all you need is a little cash to get started and a free spirit.

 Step number two:

 Once you sign up, you will see your 401K account (if you have one) from your company.
-In order to buy stocks you will need to open an “Individual Brokerage Account.”
+To buy stocks, you will need to open an “Individual Brokerage Account.”
 The link for this in Fidelity Investments is at the top of the website and says, “OPEN AN ACCOUNT.”
-Once you click on it you will see three different themes, make sure to go with “Investing and trading”, then click on “Open a brokerage account”, and finally click on “Individual” to complete the process.
+Once you click on it, you will see three different themes; make sure to go with “Investing and trading,” then click on “Open a brokerage account,” and finally click on “Individual” to complete the process.

 Step number three:

-Back on your dashboard page you will see your “Individual Account” alongside any others you may have.
-Go to the “Transfer” section where you will see the option to add a bank account which you will use to transfer funds to your “Individual Account” any time you choose to buy a stock.
-Now it’s time to go to the “Trade” section.
-Here you will see an option asking for a “symbol” which is the code for the company whose stock you would like to purchase.
-If you are not sure what your company’s symbol is then just Google “company name stock symbol” and it will most likely appear, along with the current price of the stock.
+Back on your dashboard page, you will see your "Individual Account" alongside any others you may have.
+Go to the "Transfer" section, where you will see the option to add a bank account which you will use to transfer funds to your "Individual Account" any time you choose to buy a stock.
+Now it's time to go to the "Trade" section.
+Here you will see an option asking for a "symbol," which is the code for the company whose stock you would like to purchase.
+If you are not sure what your company's symbol is, then just Google "company name stock symbol," and it will most likely appear, along with the stock's current price.

 Step number four:

-Now go back to “Transfer” and move the required funds from your connected bank account to your “Individual Account” in order to cover the previewed order total.
+Now go back to “Transfer” and move the required funds from your connected bank account to your “Individual Account” to cover the previewed order total.